Back to top

 “I look forward to every Wednesday because I know the carers are coming here,” he says.

-One of those carers is 21-year-old Denika Morgan, who joined the program when it started in 2017 and completed a Certificate III in Individual Support through IRT Academy.
+One of those carers is 21-year-old Denika Morgan, who joined the program when it started in 2017 and completed a Certificate III in Individual Support through IRT Academy (Now ITeC Academy).

 Previously she was working in a nail salon but when she heard about the Booraja pilot decided to apply.